 A tradition continuing since the time of the Buddha.

-The tradition of receiving food for the day directly from donors while walking through a town or village was integral to sustaining the life of the monastics in ancient India at the time of the Buddha.
-This practice, that clearly shows our interdependence, is still lived today on Tuesday in West Central Park, Olympia, WA and occasionally on other days in Downtown Olympia.
+The tradition of receiving food for the day directly from donors while walking through a town or village was integral to sustaining the life of the monastics in ancient India and Nepal at the time of the Buddha.
+This practice, that clearly shows our interdependence, is still lived today.
+On Tuesday in West Central Park, Olympia, WA during the Winter we continue to receive alms.
+In the Spring, we will resume alms rounds downtown as well.

 Tuesday Alms Round in West Olympia